samhwang/create-a-vagabond/README.md

 - [`client`](./client/README.md) - Frontend React App bootstrapped with Vite.
 - [`backend`](./backend/README.md) - Backend logic: Database stuff and tRPC router creation goes here.
-- Database: This project's database currently lives in Neon DB.
+- Database: This project's database currently lives in PlanetScale.
   - Or locally, it can also be hosted in Docker.

 ---